Cistron/bioc3301_splats/qiime/qiime_analysis_instructions.md

     ```
     vim split.pbs
     ```
-    Edit the file accordingly:
+    Edit the file to match the following below (you can choose a different job name for `#PBS -N`):
     ```bash
     #!/bin/bash --login
     #PBS -l walltime=01:00:00
     #PBS -l select=1:ncpus=2
     #PBS -N 2017_18_ssc_splitting_libraries
     #PBS -A d411-training
-    # change to the directory that the job was submitted from
+    # the following command changes the directory to the directory that the job was submitted from
     cd $PBS_O_WORKDIR
     # loading miniconda2
     module load miniconda/python2